RicoJia/ricojia.github.io/_posts/2024/2024-04-03-computer-vision-ORB-Features-And-Matching.markdown

 <img src="https://github.com/RicoJia/The-Dream-Robot/assets/39393023/90f44985-6c87-4a1d-8663-462b74e4b651" height="300" width="width"/>
 </p>

-Below is ORB's workflow:
+## ORB Feature Detection Workflow

 1. Generate an image pyramid of n level
+    1. Gaussian Blur the image because ORB is sensitive to noise

 2. Fast Feature Identification at a specific image pyramid level
     1. Find a pixel.
 Draw a circle with a radius of 3 pixels (16 pixels)
-    2. If you can find more than N consecutive pixels with an intensity greater than T, then this pixel is a keypoint.
+    2. If you can find **more than N consecutive pixels** with an intensity greater than T, then this pixel is a keypoint.
         - N=12 is FAST-12.
 For that, you can check pixel 1,5,9,13 to rule out.
     3. Repeat this on other pixels
     4. Apply non-maximal suppresion to avoid keypoint clustering

 3. Orientation Identification (Not in FAST)
+    - Select a patch that centers the corner.
-    - Compute the image moments, then the intensity centroid.
-Using the center of the 3x3 patch as the origin $O$
+    - Compute the image moments of the patch, then compute the intensity centroid.
+Use the center of the patch as the origin $O$
         $$
         m_{pq} = \sum_{x,y} x^{p} y^{q} I(x,y)
         \\